 5. Embrace your baby’s natural hair

 In magazines, blogs, and on social media, you will often see more babies with fine, silky, or straight hair, and I understand how frustrating that can be.
-Even as an adult, I have a hard time finding women who have similar hair as me, from when I had long curls to now with a buzz cut.
+Even as an adult, I have a hard time finding women who have similar hair as me, from when I had long curls to now with a shorter cut.
 Just like we want to see other women and moms who look like us or have lives that are similar to ours, we might feel that way about our baby’s hair too.

 With that in mind, I’d urge you to embrace your baby’s natural hair and take the time to learn how to not only take care of it but how to have fun with it!
-Sure, the texture or style may be different from what you might have or what you see online but dig into the fun of using trial and error to play around and find what works best for your baby’s specific hair type.
+Sure, the hair texture or style may be different from what you might have or what you see online but dig into the fun of using trial and error to play around and find what works best for your baby’s specific hair type.

-Having a baby with naturally curly, wavy, or kinky hair may take a little extra research, and I can’t always promise the curls will look the same day to day but lead as an example — the more you love your baby’s natural hair, the more they will too.
+Having a baby with naturally curly, wavy, or kinky hair may take a little extra research, and I can’t always promise the curls will look the same day to day but lead as an example—the more you love your baby’s natural hair, the more they will too.